Phillies cut script building by 75% after switching to Shoflo mid-season

 Shoflo has reduced David Akers’ scripting time by at least 75%.
 And, like Teresa, it has also boosted his confidence that updates and amendments are sure to be seen and acted upon.
 The Electronic Display Team’s script is short, just a couple of pages long with few changes.
 While the content frequently remains the same, it often switches positions within the script.
 Using Shoflo, David can copy segments from one position in the script to another.
 He explains:

 “Moving elements around was pretty easy.
 What would take a couple hours or maybe an hour, was cut down to 10 to 15 minutes for us to update our script, which was really nice."

 The control room crew use Shoflo live In Game.
-This allows for last second changes to the script to be seen in real time by everyone.
+This allows for last second changes to the script to be seen in real time in the cue software by everyone.
 As elements move around, the entire team can follow along live which is a tremendous value to both the crew and the Show Caller.

 "Before using Shoflo, most people were scratching everything off.
 Now we can move things down and people can keep up to date with Shoflo live."